nicolasenno/stanbol.plone/README.rst

 Current features:

-- it provides a GenericSetup install step ``FISE Plone Integration``.
+- it provides a GenericSetup install step ``Stanbol Plone Integration``.

-- it expects a FISE server running at ``http://localhost:8080``.
+- it expects a Stanbol server running at ``http://localhost:8080``.
 This is hardcoded for now.

-- it passes the ``SearchableText`` of any Plone content to FISE.
-It depends on the Plone configuration whats content is passed to FISE.
+- it passes the ``SearchableText`` of any Plone content to Stanbol.
+It depends on the Plone configuration whats content is passed to Stanbol.

 - a view available as a document-action fetches the raw enhancement metadata and shows it in Plone.